What Does "Squared" Mean in Math? A Fun Guide for 10-Year-Olds

 "The Numbers Get Too Big!"

-Start small and paintings your way up.
+Start small and work your way up.
 Master 1² through 5² first, then regularly attempt larger numbers.
-Using calculus math tutoring or simple math help can provide modern sports that build self belief little by little.
+Using calculus math tutoring or simple math help can provide that help needed to build self belief little by little.

 "I Mix Up Squared with Times Two!"